- 5.01: Purpose

 5.06: Responsibilities of Individual Registrants

-(1) Each apprentice embalmer, registered embalmer or registered funeral director shall maintain a record of all continuing education courses or programs he or she has completed for a period of not less than four consecutive registration periods, inclusive of the registration period during which the course or program was completed.
+Each registrant shall maintain a record of all continuing education courses or programs he or she has completed for a period of not less than four consecutive Registration Periods, inclusive of the Registration Period during which the course or program was completed.

-(2) Each apprentice embalmer, registered embalmer or registered funeral director, as part of his or her application for renewal of his or her registration, shall attest under the pains and penalties of perjury that he or she has completed the number of continuing education hours required by 239 CMR 5.03.
+(2) Each registrant, as part of his or her application for renewal of his or her registration, shall attest under the pains and penalties of perjury that he or she has completed the number of continuing education hours required by 239 CMR 5.03.
 Such attestation shall be made on a form prescribed and provided by the Board.

-(3) Upon written request by the Board, an apprentice embalmer, registered embalmer or registered funeral director shall furnish to the Board such information as the Board may reasonably require about any or all continuing education courses or programs completed by said registrant.
-An apprentice embalmer, registered embalmer or registered funeral director who is requested to submit such verification of his or her continuing education activities shall submit written verification of all of the following:
+(3) Upon written request by the Board, a registrant shall furnish to the Board such information as the Board may reasonably require about any or all continuing education courses or programs completed by said registrant.
+A registrant who is requested to submit such verification of his or her continuing education activities shall submit written verification of all of the following:

-A registered embalmer or registered funeral director whose registration has lapsed or expired may have his or her registration reinstated if he or she submits an application for reinstatement of that registration on a form provided for that purpose by the Board; pays all renewal and late fees required by law; and submits proof of completion of all continuing education hours normally required under 239 CMR 5.03 for the period from the date of his or her last registration renewal to the date of his or her application for reinstatement.
-In the event that such an application for reinstatement is submitted prior to the expiration date of a particular registration period, the continuing education required for that registration period shall be prorated appropriately.
+In order to reinstate a registration after expiration, cancellation, or suspension, a registrant shall submit proof of completion of all continuing education hours normally required under 239 CMR 5.03 for the period from the date of his or her last registration renewal to the date of his or her application for reinstatement.
+In the event that such an application for reinstatement is submitted prior to the expiration date of a particular Registration Period, the continuing education required for that Registration Period shall be prorated appropriately.

 It shall be the responsibility of the Board to: